KaelinWulf/kaelinwulf.github.io/docs/exaspim.md

    autoplay=false
 %}

-In addition to the three Beta scopes which use a 5x zoom imaging objective, we have designed and built a lower resolution microscope using a 1x imaging objective and a greatly expanded light-sheet that can image 3x expanded mouse brains in a single tile in less than 30 minutes.
+In addition to the three ExA-SPIM microscopes which use a 5x zoom imaging objective, we have designed and built a lower resolution microscope using a 1x imaging objective and a greatly expanded light-sheet that can image 3x expanded mouse brains in a single tile in less than 30 minutes.
 This microscope is used for screening brains and doing simple experiments that don't require high resolution.
 {% include video.html
    src="/videos/1x-sheet.mp4"
    caption="Low-res 1x scope light-sheet scanning through expanded mouse brain"